 These are a severe threat to the mobile because of the technology itself.
-As technology advances, even the spammers get smarter because there is always loopholes.
+As technology advances, even the spammers get smarter because there are always loopholes.
 How fast they grow and spread is alarming now.
-Bluetooth, 4G, VOLTE.
-They can get into your mobiles in the form of wallpapers, ringtones.
-In short anything, we like and is attractive.
+Bluetooth, 5G, 4G, VOLTE.
+They can get into your mobiles in the form of wallpapers and ringtones.
+In short, anything we like and is attractive.

-Its intended to get viable information and passwords, and beware they can be containing trojans to knock down your system after you gave given the details!!
-You cant the link ever back.
+It’s intended to get viable information and passwords, and beware.
+They can contain trojans to knock down your system after you have given the details!!
+You can find the link ever back.